metachris/appengine-boilerplate/README.md

 * [Jinja2 templating engine](https://github.com/mitsuhiko/jinja2)
 * OpenID login with [openid-selector](http://code.google.com/p/openid-selector/)

+You can see a it in action [here](http://ae-boilerplate.appspot.com).

 Jinja2 Templating Engine
 ------------------------
 Alternative templating engine with similar syntax to AppEngine and Django